paramraghavan/sparksql-awsglue/help/sparksql-setup.md

 https://bigdata-madesimple.com/guide-to-install-spark-and-use-pyspark-from-jupyter-in-windows/
 Use hadoop 2.7.1

-Did not setup bash profile in windows, copies bunch of files for winutils.exe
+Did not setup bash profile in windows, copied bunch of files for winutils.exe

 # How to start jupyter notebook with pyspark